vvorld/getid-react-native-example/README.md

 Then open `ios/GetIDExample.workspace` in Xcode and run the app or just type `npx react-native run-ios` in the root project directory.

 ### Android
-Open `android` in Android Studio and run the app or `npx react-native start` in one Terminal window and `npx react-native run-android` in another.
+Open `android` in Android Studio and run the app or `npx react-native start` in one Terminal window and command `npx react-native run-android` from root folder in another.

 ## How to install GetID SDK from scratch
 **iOS**